Three-Dimensional Ultrasound Matrix Imaging

 { \textbf{Introduction}}

 The resolution of a wave imaging system can be defined as the ability to discern small details of an object.
 In conventional imaging, this resolution cannot overcome the diffraction limit of a half wavelength and may be further limited by the maximum collection angle of the imaging device.
 However, even with a perfect imaging system, the image quality is affected by the inhomogeneities of the propagation medium.
-Large-scale spatial variations of the wave velocity introduce aberrations as wave passes through the medium of interest.
+Large-scale spatial variations of the wave velocity introduce aberrations as the wave passes through the medium of interest.
 Strong concentration of scatterers also induces multiple scattering events that randomize the directions of wave propagation, leading to a strong degradation of the image resolution and contrast.
-Such problems are encountered in all domains of wave physics, in particular for the inspection of biological tissues, whether it be by ultrasound imaging~\cite{lambert_reflection_2020} or optical microscopy~\cite{ntziachristos_going_2010}, or for the probing of natural resources or deep structure of the Earth’s crust with seismic waves~\cite{Yilmaz2001}.
+Such problems are encountered in all domains of wave physics, in particular for the inspection of biological tissues, whether it be by ultrasound imaging~\cite{lambert_reflection_2020} or optical microscopy~\cite{ntziachristos_going_2010}, or for the probing of natural resources or deep structure of the Earth's crust with seismic waves~\cite{Yilmaz2001}.

 To mitigate those problems, the concept of adaptive focusing has been adapted from astronomy where it was developed decades ago~\cite{babcock_possibility_1953,roddier_adaptive_1999}.
 Ultrasound imaging employs array of transducers that allows to control and record the amplitude and phase of broadband wave-fields.
 Wave-front distortions can be compensated for by adjusting the time-delays added to each emitted and/or detected signal in order to focus ultrasonic waves at a certain position inside the medium~\cite{odonnell_phase-aberration_1988,nock_phase_1989,mallart_adaptive_1994,Ali_2023}.
-The estimation of those time delays implies an iterative time-consuming focusing process that should be ideally repeated for each point in the field-of-view~\cite{masoy_iteration_2005,montaldo_time_2011}.
-Due to time constraint, such a complex adaptive focusing scheme cannot be implemented in real-time with standard ultrasound imaging systems.
+The estimation of those time delays implies an iterative time-consuming focusing process that should be ideally repeated for each point in the field-of-view~\cite{masoy_iteration_2005,montaldo_time_2011}. {Such a complex adaptive focusing scheme cannot be implemented in real time since it is extremely sensitive to motion~\cite{pernot_3-d_2004} whether induced by the operator holding the probe or by the movement of tissues}.